Chapter 3: Properties of Populations

 Figure 5.
 Adapted/reproduced from Biology Online [1]: Individuals (pictured above as red dots) are usually either distributed uniformly (left), randomly (middle), or in clusters (right).

 There are innumerable cases of different types of population distributions across the state of North Carolina, and the wild horses are a prime example.
 Wild horses have lived on North Carolina’s barrier islands for around five hundred years, descending from Spanish mustangs brought by early explorers.
 They once occupied most of the island chain, but starting in the early 1900s the National Park Service took over a majority of the islands and moved most of the horses onto more remote, isolated islands [2].
-Today, the NPS protects the horses, but there are only four populations of wild horses left on the islands, each with a clustered population distribution [2].
-They roam together in herds, one cluster in each area.
-Herds can be found on the Rachel Carson Nature Preserve, Ocracoke Island, Shackleford Banks, and the Currituck Banks (see figure 2) [2].
+Today, the NPS protects the horses, but there are only four populations of wild horses left on the islands, each with a clustered population distribution (Figure 6).
+They roam together in herds, which can be found on the Rachel Carson Nature Preserve, Ocracoke Island, Shackleford Banks, and the Currituck Banks (see figure 6) [2].
 However, these herds don’t make up a metapopulation, as a metapopulation is multiple subpopulations

 that interact with each other.
 The four remaining herds never come into contact with each other because they’re separated by the ocean.